 Pick your outdoor sport or activity.
 We admit golf reigns supreme at Plantation Bay, but it’s hardly the sole choice.
 Hammer away at the fuzzy yellow ball on Har-Tru tennis courts.
 Organize a pickleball game on one of four courts.

 Shoot hoops at the outdoor basketball court.
 Soak up the sun alongside the zero-entry swimming pool or turn your daily laps in the heated lap pool.
 Bowl the bocce ball courts.
 Are you tired, yet?
-Relax and enjoy a cocktail at the tiki bar currently under construction.
+Relax and enjoy a cocktail at the poolside Cabana bar.

 The golf rocks